OwenDa/portfolio-4/README.md

 Significant improvements might be made by allowing users to add ALT text to their own images, and some aspects of styling warrant further revision at a later stage.

+Error 404 and 500 pages could be made more informative or request specific.

 ## Testing
 ### Manual Testing
 In large part, testing was carried out manually through the development process, checking that each function worked as expected and checking whether various user behaviours or choices were appropriately handled.